henrikhelmers/SwiftSubRip/README.md

-# SwiftSubRip
+# SwiftSubRip 💬

-A parser for the SubRip format in Swift.
-I needed one, maybe you do too.
+A parser for the [SubRip](https://en.wikipedia.org/wiki/SubRip) format written in moden Swift.